rodneyshupe/Cookbook/Recipes/Sauces/MustardFermented.rst

 - 3 tablespoons Brown mustard seeds
 - 2 1/2 tablespoons yellow mustard seeds
 - 1/2 tablespoon yellow mustard powder
-- 2 tablesponns apple cider vinegar
+- 2 tablespoons apple cider vinegar
-- 2 tablesponns verjus (substitution white wine, sugar and a bit of lemon juice combined, or alligote wine)
+- 2 tablespoons verjus (substitution white wine, sugar and a bit of lemon juice combined, or alligote wine)
 - 2 1/2 tablespoons Sauerkraut juice
 - 1/2 tablespoon Diamond Crystal Kosher salt (optional could use less as well)

 Directions
 ----------

-1. Mix seeds together, and pulse in a spice grinder to break apart the seeds.
-Blend remaining ingredients in a 1 pint (16 ounces) jar.
+1. Mix the seeds together and pulse in a spice grinder to break apart the seeds.
+Blend in the remaining ingredients in a 1 pint (16 ounces) jar.
 2. Cover and ferment for 1 day and up to a week.